Proposed EU chrome-plating ban isn't quite what it seems

 If you are looking for more details, kindly visit Hard Chrome Plating Equipment.

-So it is not surprising that articles in the new-car press on the EU&#;s ostensibly contentious decision to outlaw chrome plating in over health and environmental concerns has raised more than a few eyebrows.
+So it is not surprising that articles in the new-car press on the EU's ostensibly contentious decision to outlaw chrome plating in over health and environmental concerns have raised more than a few eyebrows.

 An outright ban on chrome plating would have consequences that extend far beyond the classic car world, as the material is prevalent in products ranging from kitchenware and light fittings to aviation components and firearms.